 Comply With New Data Protection Laws

-The latest legislation, such as General Data Protection Regulation (GDPR), and NYDFS Cybersecurity Regulation (23 NYCRR 500) will have a big impact on companies both large and small.
-Lack of compliance and breaches of data can lead to fines of up to €20 million in damages or four percent of global revenue.
+New legislation, including General Data Protection Regulation (GDPR), and NYDFS Cybersecurity Regulation (23 NYCRR 500) has been introduced to help protect consumer information.
+Lack of compliance with these regulations and breaches of data can lead to fines of up to €20 million in damages or four percent of global revenue.

 What changes do I need to make to my security processes?